Updated: March 2026

 Know Before You Go: Cades Cove Edition

-- There is no idling policy in this part of the park, so turn off your car if you are just sitting in a pull-off area.
+- No Idling Policy: There is a no idling policy in this part of the park, so turn off your car if you are just sitting in a pull-off area.

-- The max speed limit is 20 mph, but most of the time, you will be going about 10 mph.
+- Speed Limit: The maximum speed limit is 20 mph, but most of the time you will be going about 5-10 mph due to traffic and wildlife stops.

-- Give yourself between 2-4 hours to complete the 11-mile loop road.
+- Time Needed: Give yourself between 2-4 hours to complete the 11-mile loop road.
 Especially at sunset when it’s incredibly busy.

 - If you are interested in spotting bears, bring binoculars and a zoom lens for photographing them.